Ger Koopmans

 Gerardus Peter Jan (Ger) Koopmans (born 14 August 1962 in Velden) is a former Dutch politician.
-As a member of the Christian Democratic Appeal (Christen-Democratisch Appèl) he was an MP from 23 May 2002 to 19 September 2012.
+A member of the Christian Democratic Appeal (Christen-Democratisch Appèl), he was an MP from 23 May 2002 to 19 September 2012.
 He focused on matters of agriculture, conservation, food safety and governmental organization.

-He was chairman of the National Board of Scouting Nederland from 2006 until 2011.
+He served as chairman of the National Board of Scouting Nederland from 2006 until 2011, and he became chairman of the Netherlands Agricultural and Horticultural Association (LTO Nederland) in March 2024.